webhdx/PicoBoot/README.md

 ### Can I use other RP2040 boards?

 Yes, go for it.
 Just respect the [license agreements](LICENSE) and don't expect me to provide any support for your board.
 PicoBoot only supports official Raspberry Pi Pico module at the moment.
-My philosophy is to keep things stupid simple, cheap and available for everyone.

 ### Will it work if I have XenoGC installed?